openml/OpenML/docs/docs/benchmark.md

 ### Creating new benchmark suites
 Additional OpenML benchmark suites can be created by defining the precise set of tasks, as well as a textual description.
 New datasets first need to be <a href="https://www.openml.org/new/data">registered on OpenML</a> and tasks need to be created on them.

+We have provided [a GitHub repository](https://github.com/openml/benchmark-suites) with additional tools and scripts to build new benchmark studies, e.g. to select all datasets adhering to strict conditions, and to analyse bencharking results.

 ??? note "Python example"
     ```python
     import openml